-- $50,000 for the Tahoe Truckee Unified School District 1:1 Chromebook program each year for the past 5 years
+- $240,000 for the Tahoe Truckee Unified School District 1:1 Chromebook program over a 5 year period

 - $50,000 for a pilot project for Tahoe Truckee Unified School District to research and develop the “Classroom of the Future”

-- A multi-year $10,000 annual contribution to fund the Boys & Girls Club Truckee Elementary after school program
+- Multi-year $10,000 annual contribution to fund the Boys & Girls Club for expansion of on-campus after school programs

 - $17,800 for Challenge Day programming at the high schools